raimohanska/nulzzzblog/2013_02_02_Chicken_Egg_Bacon.md

 This would give us all keyup events from child elements of `listElement`, matching the `.edit` selector.
-Practically we'd get events when the use edits any of the Todo titles on the list.
+Practically we'd get events when the user edits any of the Todo titles on the list.

 Now we could re-define `todosProperty` to take these events into account.
 But before that we'd have to take care of something: we need to